iamkevingreen/movies/posts/juddfordefense.md

   type: "tv"
 }

 Clinton Judd (Carl Betz), Houston defense attorney, takes on high-profile cases, aided by his assistant Ben Caldwell (Stephen Young).
-Eschewing the formulaic approach of some earlier legal dramas, _Judd, for the Defense_ tackles controversial topics that were controversial for its time, ranging from draft dodging to heart transplants.
+Eschewing the formulaic approach of some earlier legal dramas, _Judd, for the Defense_ tackles topics that were controversial for its time, ranging from draft dodging to heart transplants.
 Judd drew comparisons to some well-known real-life lawyers.
 One of whom, Percy Foreman, saw such similarities between himself and Judd that he threatened the show’s producers with a lawsuit.